-Follow the asphalt road up the hill, through the little village of La Hacienda, and continue on the asphaltup to the top of the hill, where you´ll see a green lawn and a tall stone wall to your right.
-FOLLOW the PAVED road, don’t turn off onto any side roads.
+Once you turn, follow the asphalt road up the hill, through the little village of La Hacienda, and continue on the asphalt up to the top of the hill, where you´ll see a green lawn and a tall stone wall to your right.
+Don't turn off onto any side roads.

 The first gate in that wall is Hacienda Alta.
 The second gate is Rancho del Paso.

 Big Green sign at the turn onto our road